Gathub22/Supergato/README.md

 # Supergato
 A basic social media Android cat-themed app with chat and themes capabilities.
-Made for me as a class project.
+Made by me as a class project.

 ![Screenshot_20240813_112225](https://github.com/user-attachments/assets/3f3f14d0-92a1-4a6f-8c87-90f4a652f8f2)